American Stores: Acquisition of the Jewel Companies

+Sav-on name change

+Following the acquisition of Jewel, American Stores used the Osco Drugs name in its effort to build a nationwide network of pharmacies.
+In February 1985, it was announced that the Skaggs Drug Center stores located in the Northwest would be rebranded under the Osco name.
+In August 1986, the company's 184 Sav-on stores in California were also renamed Osco Drug, giving the chain 645 stores nationwide.

+The name 'Osco' did not resonate well with Sav-on's southern California customer base.
+By 1989, American Stores had made the decision to change the former Sav-on stores back to their original name.
+Rumors at the time claimed the reason was that 'Osco' has the same pronunciation as the Spanish word 'asco' (oss-ko), which means disgust or loathing, a considerable factor within southern California’s heavily Hispanic market.
+This explanation for the name change was refuted by American Stores.

 Acquisition of Lucky Stores

 In March 1988, American Stores made an unsolicited tender offer for Lucky Stores, an Alpha Beta competitor noted for high efficiency and low prices.
 American Stores’ Alpha Beta chain in California was struggling, plagued by high prices and a reputation for poor service.
 At the time, Lucky was California's leading grocery retailer, due in part that it was the only chain with a significant presence in both northern California and southern California.

 Lucky refused American Stores' first offer.
 Within a month, American Stores proposed to up its bid if Lucky would agree to a friendly takeover.
 Again Lucky management rejected the offer as inadequate and was said to be contemplating defensive strategies.
 Later, American Stores upped its bid to $2.5 billion, or $65 per share.
 Lucky accepted and American Stores was on track to become the largest supermarket chain in the United States, over the Kroger and Safeway chains.

 The acquisition included then Dublin, California-based Lucky Stores, with stores in California, Nevada, and Arizona; Tampa-based Kash n' Karry, with stores in Florida; and a minority interest in Milan, Illinois-based Eagle Food Centers.